 This is the time of the performance appraisal!

-Positive feedback from the supervisor is what you wish for unless you are happy being on the underside of the work.
+Positive feedback from the supervisor is what you wish for unless you are happy being on the underside of the work, but what actually is a performance review

-Getting a honest as well as positive input from your boss, your immediate supervisor is decisive to your relationship with the boss which can make or crack your whole corporate career.
+Getting an honest as well as positive input from your boss, your immediate supervisor is decisive to your relationship with the boss which can make or crack your whole corporate career.

 A great rapport with your boss helps in attaining the deadlines in a fizzy and makes the workday go in an easy way.